 $2.5 million to Kendall County for engineering and design work on the Lake Michigan Water Source Project to make Lake Michigan the preferred water source of the Villages of Oswego and Montgomery, and the United City of Yorkville.

 $2 million to the City of Aurora to accelerate the replacement of Aurora’s 20,000 lead service lines to provide safe potable drinking water and comply with state law.
 Aurora has the second highest number of lead service lines in the state.

 Lead Service Line Replacement, Quincy, Illinois.

-$2 million to the City of Quincy accelerate the replacement of Quincy’s 6,000 lead service lines with a focus on schools, day care centers, and other locations serving children in low-income areas.
+$2 million to the City of Quincy to accelerate the replacement of Quincy’s 6,000 lead service lines with a focus on schools, day care centers, and other locations serving children in low-income areas.

 New Water Distribution Line, Montgomery, Shelby, and Fayette Counties, Illinois.